mhaugrud/msumcspy/_sources/Functions/functions.rst

         statements

-You can make up any names you want for the functions you create, except that you can't use a name that is a Python keyword, and the names must follow the rules for legal identifiers that were given previously.
+You can make up any names you want for the functions you create, except that you can't use a name that is a Python reserved word, and the names must follow the rules for legal identifiers that were given previously.
 The parameters specify what information, if any, you have to provide in order to use the new function.
 Another way to say this is that the parameters specify what the function needs to do its work.